 How accurate is mold testing?

 Professional mold testing is very effective and accurate.
 While there are a few different testing methods, air sampling is typically the most accurate because it gives an accurate representation of what the residents are regularly breathing in.
 The test determines the mold levels and also identifies the type of mold.

 Mold remediation is the process of restoring mold levels back to their normal, natural levels.
 When someone uses the term “mold removal,” they are usually referring to mold remediation.
 The process involves removing all toxic mold, visible mold, and sources of mold growth.
 After the mold remediation process is completed, only natural, microscopic mold spores will remain -- which is healthy and normal.

-Got Mold?
+Need Testing?
 Contact Us Today

 At Moldxperts, the whole team is here to help!
 We happily provide mold inspection and testing in New Jersey and the surrounding areas.
 For over 30 years, our neighbors in the NJ community have depended on us.
 To make sure you and your family are breathing healthy air, contact us today.

 Call us today to get a free mold inspection quote: (609) 318-4536